Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{proof} By the results of Section \ref{Large Fields}, the proportion of elements in the coset $gSU(n,q)$ which are regular semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
 Using this with Theorems \ref{Utorus} and \ref{Dix}, one concludes that for any $\epsilon > 0$, the proportion of elements in the coset $gSU(n,q)$ which are derangements on nondegenerate $k$-spaces is at least $1/3-\epsilon$ for $q$ sufficiently large.
 This is easily at least $1/27$.

-For $q$ fixed, Theorem \ref{eigenequalU} shows that it suffices to prove that the proportion of elements of $U(n,q)$ which are derangements on nondegenerate $k$-spaces is at least $1/27$.
-By Theorem \ref{Uregss}, for $q \geq 4$ the large n limiting proportion of regular semisimple elements of $U(n,q)$ is at least $.72$.
+For $q$ fixed, Theorem \ref{eigenequalU} shows that it suffices to prove that the proportion of elements of $U(n,q)$ which are regular semisimple and derangements on nondegenerate $k$-spaces is at least $1/27$.
+By Theorem \ref{Uregss}, for $q \geq 4$ the large $n$ limiting proportion of regular semisimple elements of $U(n,q)$ is at least $.72$.
 Together with Theorems \ref{Utorus} and \ref{Dix}, this implies that the $n \rightarrow \infty$ proportion of elements of $U(n,q)$ which are regular semisimple and derangements on nondegenerate $k$-spaces is at least $.72-2/3 > 1/27$.
 For $q=2,3$, the result follows from Theorem \ref{usmallq} and Lemma \ref{NpeigenfreeU}. \end{proof}

 \begin{theorem} Suppose that $1 \leq k \leq n/2$ is fixed.
-Then for all but finitely many $(n,q)$ pairs, the proportion of elements in any coset $gSU(n,q)$ of $U(n,q)$ which are derangements on totally singular $k$-spaces is at least $1/26$. \end{theorem}
+Then for all but finitely many $(n,q)$ pairs, the proportion of elements in any coset $gSU(n,q)$ of $U(n,q)$ which are regular semisimple and derangements on totally singular $k$-spaces is at least $1/26$. \end{theorem}

 \begin{proof} By the results of Section \ref{Large Fields}, it suffices to take $q$ fixed.
-For $q$ fixed, Theorem \ref{eigenequalU} shows that it suffices to prove that the proportion of elements of $U(n,q)$ which are derangements on totally singular $k$-spaces is at least 1/26.
+For $q$ fixed, Theorem \ref{eigenequalU} shows that it suffices to prove that the proportion of elements of $U(n,q)$ which are regular semisimple and derangements on totally singular $k$-spaces is at least 1/26.
 Theorem \ref{Uregss} gives that the $n \rightarrow \infty$ proportion of regular semisimple elements in $U(n,q)$ is at least $.628$ for $q \geq 3$.
 By Theorem \ref{Utorus} and Theorem \ref{evenkset}, the proportion of elements in $U(n,q)$ which are regular semisimple and fix a totally singular $k$-space is at most $1/2$.
 This proves the theorem for $q > 2$ since $.628-1/2 = .128 > 1/26$.

 The final case to consider is $q=2$.
 From Theorem \ref{Uregss}, the large $n$ limiting proportion of regular semisimple elements in $U(n,2)$ is at least $.414$.
 By Theorem \ref{Utorus} and Theorem \ref{evenkset}, the chance that an element of $U(n,2)$ is regular semisimple and fixes a totally singular $k$-space is at most $3/8<.414$ for $k \geq 2$.
 The result follows in this case since $.414 - 3/8 \geq 1/26$.
 Thus the only remaining case is $k=1,q=2$, and this follows from Lemma \ref{NpeigenfreeU}. \end{proof}